Leafwood by Nim Teasdale is a design that has intrigued me for some time.

 The simplicity of the stripes and ridges is an ideal canvas for showcasing a beautiful yarn and for playing with colour.
 The design suits lace to worsted weight yarn, and is designed for a pairing of a speckled gradient and a solid, however would also suit two solids/semi solids, or a solid/semi-solid with a gradient or speckled mini-skein kit.

 On her personal Project page, Nim notes that she kept the same contrast color throughout, allowing it to play against the changing colors of her gradient yarn.

 And that is the look we are going to here as well.

 We are not kitting with the same yarns as Nim used.
+We are not using the same colors nor all of the same yarns that you see in the top photo either.
 You can see our offerings on the inset photos in the top picture on this page and again below that.